rogerio-dasilva/servlet-monitor/README.md

 In detail:

-1. The `request_seconds_bucket` metric defines the histogram of how many requests are falling into the well defined buckets represented by the label `le`;
+1. The `request_seconds_bucket` metric defines the histogram of how many requests are falling into the well-defined buckets represented by the label `le`;

 2. The `request_seconds_count` is a counter that counts the overall number of requests with those exact label occurrences;